Clifra-Jones/Smartsheet/README.md

 $MyArray | Export-Smartsheet -sheetName "MySheet" -overwriteSheetId $oldsheet.id -overwriteAction Replace
 ```

-**Note**
+!!! note
-: This action creates a second sheet named "MySheet", copies the shares, discussions and comments from the old sheet and then deletes the old sheet.
+    This action creates a second sheet named "MySheet", copies the shares, discussions and comments from the old sheet and then deletes the old sheet.
 The old sheet can be recovered from the Deleted Items container on the Smartsheet web site.

 You can also rename a smartsheet with this function by providing the -overwriteSheetID and the -overwriteAction with the 'Rename' value.